 A strong coalition of philanthropic partners and companies of the cocoa and chocolate industry joins forces with the Ivorian government to support its strategic objectives to combat child labor and provide a good start in life and quality education for all children.

-The Jacobs Foundation and the UBS Optimus Foundation as well as the Ivorian government and the cocoa and chocolate companies Barry Callebaut, Blommer, Cargill, Chocolonely Foundation, ECOM, Ferrero, Fuji Oil Group, Hershey Company, Mars Wrigley, Mondelēz International, Nestlé, Olam Cocoa, Sucden and Touton intend to jointly provide the necessary seed funding to launch two pooled funding facilities with a target capitalization of 150 million Swiss Francs to promote effective learning and early childhood development at scale in Côte d’Ivoire.
+The Jacobs Foundation and the UBS Optimus Foundation as well as the Ivorian government and the cocoa and chocolate companies Barry Callebaut, Beyond Beans, Blommer, Cargill, Chocolonely Foundation, ECOM, Ferrero, Fuji Oil Group, Guittard, Hershey Company, Mars Wrigley, Mondelēz International, Nestlé, Olam Cocoa, Sucden and Touton intend to jointly provide the necessary seed funding to launch two pooled funding facilities with a target capitalization of 150 million Swiss Francs to promote effective learning and early childhood development at scale in Côte d’Ivoire.
+In December 2020, the Global Partnership for Education (GPE)’s Multiplier Fund joined the coalition of partners with a catalytic co-financing commitment that will mobilize additional financing for education in Côte d’Ivoire.
 To reach the target capitalization for the two facilities, additional stakeholders are invited to join the coalition.